avramdj/avramdj.github.io/_pile/wizardmaxxing.md

 ---
-layout: note
-title: How to study math by LARPing as a wizard
+title: How to study math by Wizardmaxxing
-description: A portal for self-gaslighting
+description: Larping as a wizard is a good way to study math
 date: 2025-07-10
 math: true
 ---